rauschma/minimal-react/README.md

 Afterwards, the complete web app is in directory `minimal-react/build`, ready to be deployed.

-## Technologies used by the project
+## Technologies used in this project

 This is an exhaustive list of dependencies: